Tylermui/Weather-App/README.md

 # Weather-App
-A basic weather app that uses an API from Openweathermap
+A basic weather app that uses an API from Openweathermap.
+You search a city and the current weather in the imperial system appears.